 Karen is the Creative Director of Shutter Hub, the UK based photography organisation providing opportunities, support and networking for creative photographers worldwide.
 She founded the organisation to create a supportive community for photographers and to provide a platform for the development of ideas and careers.
 More recently the organisation has launched Shutter Hub Editions, a small publishing house specialising in photobooks.

-Starting out as a photographer Karen’s early work investigated themes of memory and loss, attachment, the clues of existence, and the evidence of memories.
+Starting out as a photographer Karen’s early work investigated themes of context and reality, and memory, loss and the evidence of existence.
 She undertook residencies with museums and archives, and exhibited internationally.

 With a desire to inspire creativity and bring high quality arts to rural Cambridgeshire, Karen founded the award-wining arts organisation Atelier East.
 The name became synonymous with supporting arts and cultural expansion in deprived communities.
 Karen worked with local government and other organisations to develop a first-rate cultural offer, including public art commissioning and social planning, creating the Young Curators programme within a number of museums and galleries, founding a poet laureate scheme, producing over 70 exhibitions, and delivering hundreds of creative experiences.
 Seven years later, in 2013, with the the receipt of almost £1 million in Arts Council funding, Atelier East merged with a regional arts charity, and Karen stepped away to pursue other goals.